Every living organism including microorganisms need water for their lives. Even for many living things water is 70% of its content.

 So obviously the ideal compost pile needs to be at least moist.
 But not too moist—too much water conflicts with the need for air, and there is no faster route to a smelly, anaerobic compost pile than water logging.

 The ideal water content for rapid composting is about 50–60 percent by weight, but knowing that isn’t very helpful, is it?
 In practice, this is the water content of a well-wrung sponge.
 How does this prescription square with the water content of typical compost materials?
 “Not very well” is the answer.
+Soil itself is another kind of treasure, so take a good care of it.

 Kitchen waste and grass cuttings are at least 80 percent water, so a pile made entirely from such materials would be too wet, which would contribute to a lack of oxygen.
 You could solve the problem by adding drier, woody waste, shredded or otherwise, but this would slow things down too much.